 This means that there are certain clauses and rules governing this contract.
-There are certain situations in which an insurer can decline the claim and there are certain clauses which decide what you can do with the policy.
+There are certain situations in which an insurer can decline the claim, and there are certain clauses that decide what you can do with the policy.
 When it comes to life insurance plans, each insurer has its own set of terms and conditions.
 However, some generic exclusions apply to nearly every insurer and plan.
 Here, we will understand the various clauses and exclusions that govern the policy.
 But first, let us understand some basic features of life insurance policies:

 1. Suicide Claim

 However, in case the insured commits suicide during the exclusion period, 80 % of the premiums paid are returned to the family members depending on certain conditions.
-Generally, suicide clause or suicide cover is included in term insurance policies first.
-And, it is applicable only after 12 months or 24 months after the issuance depending upon the terms and conditions.
+Generally, a suicide clause or suicide cover is included in term insurance policies first.
+And it is applicable only after 12 months or 24 months after the issuance, depending upon the terms and conditions.

 2. Grace Period